 The spatial coverage of snow and cloud on 2 February 2013 is provided in Fig. 3.3a by the snow-cloud product supplied by the NASA Short-term Prediction Research and Transition Center (SPoRT) (a section of this image was displayed previously in Fig 1.4a).
 This mid-day image depicts the lower elevations of the Uintah Basin covered in snow with less snow in its far western extremity.
 Fog and stratus are confined to the lowest elevations of the basin.
 An earlier (0931 UTC 2 February) Visible Infrared Imaging Radiometer Suite (VIIRS) nighttime microphysics RGB product from SPoRT (Fig. 3.3b) helps to detect low clouds at night and discriminate particle phase by combining data from the 3.9, 10.8, and 12.0 micron infrared channels.
 In this image, liquid-phase low stratus and fog are evident in terms of aqua/green colors in southern ID and portions of western and central UT while ice-phase stratus and fog in the Uintah Basin are evident by the yellow/orange colors.
-The elevation dependence of the fog/stratus is evident by its apparent “donut hole” in Fig. 3.3b with less clouds in its center due to higher terrain there as well as the cloud tendrils extending up the river valleys within the Basin.
+The elevation dependence of the fog/stratus is evident by its apparent “donut hole” in Fig. 3.3b with less clouds in its center due to higher terrain there as well as the cloud tendrils extending up the river valleys within the basin.

 Figure 3.4a presents the time evolution of surface ozone at selected locations in the Basin during the CAP.
-The concentrations exceeded the EPA standard of 75 ppbv at all of these locations on many of the days.
+The concentrations exceeded the EPA standard of 75 ppb at all of these locations on many of the days.
 While ozone at Vernal tended to drop to background concentration levels at night, ozone at Horsepool and Ouray (one of the lowest locations in the Basin) remained above the standard during nearly all hours from the 4th through the 9th.

 Figure 3.4b presents the time evolution of aerosol backscatter, low clouds, and an estimate of the depth of the aerosol layer from the Roosevelt laser ceilometer during the 1-6 February period.
 Fewer aerosols were observed on 1 February followed that evening by the development of ice fog evident as well in Fig. 3.3b.
-Then, a semi-regular pattern developed over the next several days with shallow nighttime fog and low clouds thinning by mid-day and followed by a deeper layer of aerosols in the afternoon that quickly collapses at sunset.
+Then, a semi-regular pattern developed over the next several days with shallow nighttime fog and low clouds thinning by mid-day and followed by a deeper layer of aerosols in the afternoon that quickly collapsed at sunset.
 The ceilometer backscatter data also corroborates other observations that the fog and low cloud occurrence in the basin peaked during 3-4 February.
 During that time, significant hoar frost was observed on trees and other surfaces after sunrise with light accumulations of snow crystals falling out of the ice clouds in Roosevelt later in the morning.
 The high levels of aerosol backscatter on 5-6 February diminished abruptly during late afternoon on 6 February as a result of a weak weather system; however elevated ozone levels continued until 9 February, after which a stronger weather system with sufficient cold-air advection aloft to destabilize the column moved through the region.

 3.3 1-6 February 2013 BASE Model Simulation